thor-r/space-invaders/README.md

 * GitHub

 ### Star Frogger
 The player moves in 2D dimensions navigating their way to the top of the gameplay arena.
-On their way the player must navigate several obstacles to avoid collision on their way to the Death Star.
+On their way the player must navigate several obstacles to avoid collision on their way to the Death Star!

 ![star-frogger](https://user-images.githubusercontent.com/87788714/161652631-b5aa7b28-13b9-4cd9-bdfe-81d94b9d88d8.gif)